Trusted Funder and Fast Track Policy

 Application

-This policy applies to all University staff members involved in the activation or management of externally funded research projects.
+This policy applies to all University staff members involved in the set-up or management of research projects that are funded by external organisations.

 Purpose